CBD Balm 7% Supplement - Powerful, Natural Anti-inflammatory

 - beeswax.
 This plays a key role in naturally improving the balm’s texture;

 - essential oil of eucalyptus.
-Recognised for its ability to relieve rheumatic pain;
+Recognized for its ability to relieve rheumatic pain;

 - essential oil of tea tree.
 The ‘go-to’ essential oil for any inflammatory problem affecting the skin or mucous membranes;